rwparrish/phase1-project-dogs/README.md

 # Dog Breeds Project

 This project is a simple web application that allows users to explore different dog breeds.
 It fetches data from the Dog API (https://dog.ceo/api) to retrieve a list of dog breeds and display them on the webpage.
 Users can click on a breed to view a random image of a dog from that breed.
+This is a demo project meant for educational purposes.

 ## Features

+You must modify the src attribute of the script tag on line 16 in index.html to see the finsihed project working in the browser:
+    ```<script src="practice.js"></script> --> <script src="index.js"></script>```

 - Fetches dog breed data from the Dog API.
 - Renders the list of dog breeds on the webpage.